Dr Dani Barrington

 - Location: 4.08 Civil Engineering

-Dani is a proponent of the Amartya Sen philosophy of "Development as Freedom" and Robert Chambers' approach of participatory development.
-Her work particularly focuses on the use of participatory action research (PAR) to engage with communities and local stakeholders so as to understand, navigate and improve complex water, sanitation and hygiene systems around the globe.
+I am a proponent of the Amartya Sen philosophy of "Development as Freedom" and Robert Chambers' approach of participatory development.
+My work particularly focuses on the use of participatory action research (PAR) to engage with communities and local stakeholders so as to understand, navigate and improve complex water, sanitation and hygiene systems around the globe.

 - Bachelor of Engineering (Environmental) with Honours